Dnamanat049/NeuralNets/index.md

 We ultimately would like our model to be able to predict matchups with at least 50% accuracy, and one that is able to pinpoint price mismatches in Vegas odds.
 Fundamentally, we want our model to be able to generate winnings.
 We also hope to create an intuitive interface for the application.

 ## Methods

 For accomplishing this task, we will break down our methods into three categories: our applicable software, our datasets, and our methods of analysis.
 In terms of software, we will use Beatiful Soup and Selenium to scrape datasets from basketballreference.com.
 Utilizing these packages will smooth the scraping process, and it is a technique that prior researchers have followed.
 To construct the neural network, we will be using the robust library PyTorch to enhance our model's learning capabilities.
 In terms of datasets, we will use the scraped data from basketballreference.com, along with historical betting data from Kaggle.com and historical ELO ratings constructed by fivethirtyeight.com.

 In terms of building the actual model, prior research points towards using a feed-forward neural network to achieve the hightest accuracy ratings, and as such that is the model that we have chosen for this task.
 Our input data will be structured with the observational unit being a single game, with that game being analogous to a vector of floating-point values comprised of the data we have scraped, the betting data, and the team's ELO rating.
 Our output will be a floating-point number representing a percentage chance of the home team winning a given game.

+## Results

+PUT RESULTS HERE.
+QUESTIONS TO CONSIDER:

+- What was the training accuracy that we achieved?
+What was the test accuracy that we achieved?
+We should break this down by different types of neural networks that we tried, and different input data that we used.
+What were our results with and without our optimization techniques?

+## Discussion

+- What data you will present:
+ - Data is presented in the results section
+- Interpretation/evaluation of data
+ - We should break this down both by accuracy of model and potential for profit.
+We should consider shortcomings of the model (ex. if a star player gets injured, the model likely won't pick up on that for a few games).
+We should consider why certain models did better than others (feed-forward is likely the best performer because it is suited for input data with a vector shape).
+- How does your work compare to others:
+ - Compare the accuracy of our results to non-machine learning approaches, like expert opinion or betting odds.
+We should also compare our results to the other papers that we reviewed.
+We should talk about what we did differently (used different data, different models, incorporated a betting aspect).
+- How to prove your point
+ - Don't fully understand this one
+- Important concepts learned/implemented
+ - Maybe talk about how we tried to implement several different models, walk through how we did each of them in a tutorial style?

 ## Related Works